 The question that Explore Messiah…? and Tzedakah Ministries has known was coming has now has arrived.
 One that is not easy to answer but necessary.
 Why?
 Because … it is the most difficult of questions but the most important one that we will ever answer.

-Do we maintain integrity and fidelity to John 14:6 in which Jesus himself said that he alone was the Way, the Truth, and the Life and no one came to the Father except through Him?
+Do we maintain integrity and fidelity to John 14:6 in which Jesus himself said that he alone was the Way, the Truth, and the Life and no one can come to the Father except through Him?
 Do we align ourselves with Peter when he stood before the Sanhedrin in Acts 4:12 and stated that there was no other name or way of salvation except through Messiah Jesus?
 Or does Tzedakah Ministries and Explore Messiah…? take the easy road and cave to Religious PC and present a many paths, a universalistic way of salvation?

 It would be easier.

 It would be more popular; however, we cannot do it because if universalism was true … why did Jesus die on the cross?

 Why did he offer his life as the perfect sacrifice for the salvation/atonement for the world?
 Why did he himself say that salvation is “from the Jews” (John 4:22) and Paul say that the Gospel was “to the Jew first” (Romans 1:16)?

 No… Explore Messiah…? and Tzedakah Ministries has to take the lonely road because we care enough to tell you the truth.